AquaAuma/FishGlob_data/README.md

 - write_clean_data.R: writes the file with the clean data in the google drive, so that we don't store private data in the github repo
 - get_length_weight_coeffs.R: extract length-weights relationship coefficients for a taxa in a specific ecosystem from fishbase

-**/length.weight** contains the length-weight relationships extracted for surveys where weights have to be calculated from abundance at length data: NOR-BTS, DATRAS
+**/length.weight/** contains the length-weight relationships extracted for surveys where weights have to be calculated from abundance at length data: NOR-BTS, DATRAS

-**/metadata_docs** has a README with notes about each survey.
+**/metadata_docs/** has a README with notes about each survey.
 This is a place to document changes in survey methods, quirks, etc. It is a growing list.
 Please add to it.

-**/summary** will contain the quality check plots for all surveys, list of plots required, check the template.Rmd for an overview of plots and items displayed:
+**/summary/** will contain the quality check plots for all surveys, list of plots required, check the template.Rmd for an overview of plots and items displayed:
-- cleaning R script
-- overview of survey data table
+1. overview of survey data table
-- number of hauls per year
+2. number of hauls per year
-- boxplots: area swept, haul duration, depth and number of taxa per year
+3. boxplots: area swept, haul duration, depth and number of taxa per year
-- total abundance/weight per year under the different standardization
+4. total abundance/weight per year under the different standardization
-- extreme weight/abundance values per year
+5. extreme weight/abundance values per year
-- abundance/weight and number of taxa against swept area
+6. abundance/weight and number of taxa against swept area
-- abundance/weight trends of the 6 most abundant taxa
+7. abundance/weight trends of the 6 most abundant taxa
-- map of survey hauls
+8. map of survey hauls
+9. taxonomic flagging method results
+10. spatio-temporal flagging method results

 ### Survey data cleaning steps